 So below you will learn 10 straight forward ways to master your day trading psychology.
 Apply these methods and you will be ahead of the mental game of trading.

-Day Trading Psychology – Method #1:
+Day Trading Psychology – Method #1: The beauty of great trading

 The biggest hurdle for most traders is that they are unable to recognize great day trading.